halbs13/Dynamics-NAV-Payroll/au-payroll-setup-award-interpreter.md

 |:---------------------------------|:---------------------------------------|
 |**Position Code**| This field is optional and is used to indicate the Award Classification is only used for this Position.
 The position is attached to a Payroll Employee.

-To review the Pay and Allowance Criteria specific to this Award Classification

-In the Award Classification List select the classification that you wish to review the Pay Items or Allowance Items
+To review the Pay and Allowance Criteria specific to this Award Classification, in the Award Classification List, select the classification that you wish to review the Pay Items or Allowance Items.

-Click the Class button and select from the following options;
+Select the **Class** icon, and select from the following options;

 •	[Pay Item Criteria](au-payroll-setup-award-interpreter-pay-item-criteria.md)